Peng-Rao/SE4HPC_notes/SE4HPC-notes.typ

 - *Test Fixture*: it represents the preparation needed to set up the initial state required for a test case before the test, and to return to the original state after the test.
 - *Test Suite*: this is a collection of test cases that share the same fixture.
 - *Assertions*: the functions/macros that check the state or output of the system under test (oracles).

+#pagebreak()

+= Software Configuration Management
+*Software Configuration Management* is a systematic process for managing changes to software products throughout their lifecycle.
+It ensures consistency, traceability, and control over software development, testing, and deployment by tracking modifications, maintaining version histories, and coordinating team collaboration.

+The basic approach to using a *decentralized CM* is to have a repository (project) on the server side.
+- When we want to work on the project, we clone the repository on the local PC.
+This workflow is used because we can work offline and on the local project without making critical changes to the repository server side.
+- When we want to work on the project, we *clone* the repository on the local PC.
+This workflow is used because we can work offline and on the local project without making critical changes to the repository server side.
+- The local changes can be saved using the *commit* command and when we are ready to publish our changes, we use the *push* command to update the repository on the server side.
+- After a push, anyone who has a local copy should make a *pull* command to update the local project.

+== Workflows
+In Configuration Management (CM), it's important to define a workflow.
+A workflow then defines how an organization uses CM for a specific project.

+The main principles are:
+- Keep the master repository as clean as possible.
+- The distinction between local and central repositories is not sufficient in the case of multiple contributors.
+- On the central repository we can create a master repository and as many branches as we want.
+- A new commit only becomes part of the master if the whole team agrees.

+In detail, the GitFlow is:
++ If we want to develop a new feature or idea, *create a new branch*.
+A branch can be thought of as a new, independent sub-repository, where we can experiment without affecting what is in the master. #figure(image("figures/gitflow-1.jpg", width: 70%))
++ New versions of software can be produced in the branch. #figure(image("figures/gitflow-2.jpg", width: 70%))
++ When the work is done, we can *make a pull request*.
+Then the sub-teams ask the whole team to review the changes and decide whether or not to accept them.
+The sub-team has already merged any local changes into the server side of the branch. #figure(image("figures/gitflow-3.jpg", width: 70%))
++ A discussion starts, and new versions can be created in the branch during the discussion. #figure(image("figures/gitflow-4.jpg", width: 70%))
++ Finally, the code is deployed and tested. #figure(image("figures/gitflow-5.jpg", width: 70%))
++ And the branch is *merged into the master*. #figure(image("figures/gitflow-6.jpg", width: 70%))